 Andrew Berry

 Executive Director

-Andrew has over 30 years of experience in accounting and financial services, working in retail funds, fund platforms, fund accounting, administration and investment oversight.
-At Waystone, Andrew leads the UK ACD/AIFM business within the London operation, having joined in 2019 as part of Waystone's acquisition of Host Capital Ltd. As Executive Director, Andrew oversees the UK ACD/Alternative Investment Fund Manager business including client service delivery across UCITS and non-UCITS funds in the UK, with responsibility for the management of the risk, valuation, due diligence and audits for the UK ACD/Alternative Investment Fund Manager, its funds and appointed delegates.
-Andrew is IAQ qualified and his previous roles have involved the set up and operation of UK ACD/Alternative Investment Fund Manager companies.
+Andrew has over 33 years of experience in accounting and financial services, working in retail funds, fund platforms, fund accounting, administration, and investment oversight.
+Andrew joined Waystone in October 2019 as part of the acquisition of Host Capital Ltd. Based in London, Andrew is Head of ACD Governance and assists the Senior Management Group in the management of ongoing and large-scale operational deliverables covering the ACD, Operator and AIFM responsibilities for the firm's funds and pension products.
+Prior to joining Host Capital, Andrew was Associate Director at DST Systems (formerly IFDS), the UK's largest transfer agent.
+Andrew has also held positions at Bank of New York Mellon and Cofunds Ltd. Andrew is IAQ qualified, and his previous roles have involved the set up and operation of UK ACD/Alternative Fund Manager Companies.